 I then sprayed the inside edges of the chair’s support beams where the compartment would be.

 At first, this was as far as the painting would go, but I realized that the base of the cushion looked super ugly when it was lifted, so I painted that too.

 Originally, I was going to screw the wooden support beam through the sides of the chairs with a countersunk hole, however, I realized that this could give away the fact that there have been modifications made to the chair, so I instead opted simply for 2 more ‘L’ brackets, which I also painted black.

-This is all quite simple, really, and there isn’t much to say on this step.
+This is all quite simple, really, and there isn’t much to say about this step.
 I screwed each of the brackets into the support beams on the chair, using a spirit level to ensure it was flat.
 Then I re-screwed the cushion onto the hinges.

 Easy, right?
 Feeling inspired to modify your simple chairs to have secret storage?
 How can this project be further improved? 🙂